Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 I lived in a part of the bush that had no roads and no stores.
 But in 1939 the Ontario government set up a mobile dental service in a railway car that was pulled from town to town in the northwestern part of the province.
 It served those railroad communities that weren't connected to the road system.

 In the years since I've been telling this story I've only met three men nowadays who could paddle that distance by themselves in a single day.
-Two men paddling together have a chance, but it is a a challenge for a single paddler.
+Two men paddling together have a chance, but it's a challenge for a single paddler.

 But times were different then.
 We grew up in those canoes.
 Though it was hard work, Mom could make it to town before dark, all on her own and even with me in the canoe.